When You Need One and How to Get It

 Other websites list permits on department pages.
 Check the pages for the Public Works, Building, Zoning, Planning and Development, or Street departments.
 If the website has a search bar, try searching for terms like “dumpster,” “dumpster permit,” “right-of-way” or “permits.”

-If you can’t find a dumpster permit online, the next best option is to call your local government office.
+If you can’t find a dumpster permit application online, the next best option is to call your local government office.
 The department that handles permits varies from city to city, but some common departments include:

 Calling your local government gives you the opportunity to ask questions and get the most detailed information.
 You can also discuss options with local officials if street placement isn’t allowed.